Land Use Planning Policy

 Hudson Valley Greenway Community Council MOU

 The Mayor was authorized to sign three original copies of the Hudson Valley Greenway Community Council MOU, a reimbursable grant with funds available for two years from 2012.
-This grant period has expired.[3]
+This agreement has expired by its own terms.[3]

 Source resolutions